To navigate through this page please use the dropdown menu which will help you navigate to the section you are interested in.

 The graph in Figure 13 shows the amount of investment required to install shading compared with the base case of investment for HVAC and solar control of glazing.
 This shows that when a building has a glazing percentage of greater than 50-60% (depending on the location) it requires no extra investment to install solar shading.
 This is because significant savings will be achieved through reduced running costs for lighting, cooling and heating and a smaller HVAC system can be specified saving additional capital investment.

-Shading stops the solar gain before it reaches the glass and can improve the g-value of 0.22 by 10 fold to a gtot of just 0.02.
-Admittedly this is with the shading in a closed position and so would be suitable for a low energy domestic property.
-For an occupied or working area shading that allows outward vision is more beneficial so shading with a gtot nearer to 0.10 should be considered.
-This is still better than a 100% improvement and in most situations will reduce the gain to adequate comfort levels.
+Shading stops the solar gain before it reaches the glass and can improve the g-value of 0.22 by 10 fold to a Gtot of just 0.02.
+Admittedly this is with the shading in a closed position and so would be suitable for an occupied area in a low energy domestic property.
+For an occupied or working area shading that allows outward vision is more beneficial so a Gtot nearer to 0.10 or an adjustable blind in the working position at better than 0.10 should be considered.
+This is still a 100% improvement and in most situations will reduce the gain to adequate comfort levels.

 It will also avoid the need for high specification glazing, enabling the façade to be configured more cost effectively for the lowest U-value.
 If the only option to meet building regulations is to reduce the area of glazing, consider dynamic shading as the solution.
 This is very effective and will allow large glazed areas to be used.